Q-Future/Q-Bench/README.md

 - For assessment (A3), as we use **public datasets**, we provide an abstract evaluation code for arbitrary MLLMs for anyone to test.

 ## Submission Guideline for A1/A2

+_New: We will release the images for A1/A2 and the questions before mid October.
+After that, it is also possible to directly submit a JSON file with answers from your MLLM._

 For submitting to Q-Bench (A1/A2), you can prepare a huggingface/GitHub repo (with some README for us to run it) of your MLLM with an implementation of the following single ability: